simonespa/machine-learning-playground/docs/machine_learning/02_ml_steps.md

 #### Comparison Visualisation

 It illustrates the difference between two or more items.
-The “box plot” is used.
+The “box plot” can be used.
 This visualisations provides insights, such as:

 - Significance (importance) of a feature
 - Variation of the mean value across subgroups